Bernie Sanders Again Dodges Tax Return Question, Viral Video Shows How He Sounds Like Trump On Releasing Taxes

 — Aaron Rupar (@atrupar) April 4, 2019

-Congressional Democrats are currently making efforts to obtain Trump’s tax returns, despite his refusal to release them himself, as Inquisitr has reported.
+Congressional Democrats are currently making efforts to obtain Trump’s tax returns, despite his refusal to release them himself, as The Inquisitr has reported.

 Twitter users have also been unimpressed with Sanders’ refusal to release his tax returns for the last three years.